chrisdaid/full-landing-page/README.md

 - Added FAQ section with navigatable header button for more info
 - Added proper color scheme

+Update 7/23/21:
+- Added footer with my social medias

+Update 7/26/21:
+- Added JS to close inactive FAQ and add background color on active FAQ

 What still needs to be added:

-- Sections with CSS Grid displaying services
+- Sections with CSS Grid displaying services (DONE)
 - About Us section
 - contact form right above footer
 - ? possibly a shop section/page with gpus (obviously fake)
-- Footer with nonexistent social medias
+- Footer with nonexistent social medias (DONE)